 The sequencing of courses over the typical student's career

-A description of the culminating experience of the program
+A description of the culminating experience of the program (required of all graduate degree programs).

+If MA or MS, describe significant research component (non-research graduate degrees such as Masters of Arts Administration or Masters of Athletic Training are professional degrees and while do require a culminating experience, it need not be research-based).

 Include all course descriptions in the appendix.